 Her favorite parts of her job at Abingdon Square include interacting with pets of all different personalities and getting to know our clients and patients on an intimate, family level.

 When she’s not working, Jennifer can be found spending time with her husband and two amazing daughters.
-Her furry family includes a toy Yorkie named Boogie and a Chiweenie named Cinnamon.
+Her furry family includes two 1 year old energetic and adorable Bengal cats, Loki & June.

 Born in Castle Hill, Noelle has lived in Rockaway for most of her life and has always had pets.
 Those companions included parakeets, turtles, fish, and a dog named Rex, who is the reason she is now in the veterinary field.
 While she has always wanted to be a writer and storyteller, Noelle made a big impression on the staff of her local veterinary hospital when her dog Rex became a senior and needed regular medical care.
 They ended up offering her a job, and years later she is still happily working at a veterinary office!

 Noelle’s considerable knowledge about animal care has been learned on the job, and she says her favorite part of veterinary medicine is educating pet parents and seeing sick pets get well when they get the help they need.

 When she’s not at work, Noelle can be found with her nose in a book or crafting stories of her own.
 She also enjoys travel and spending time with her family which includes a dog named Ginger and a cat named Alice.